-Services that are covered for you What you must pay when you get these services ĕ ''Welcome to Medicare'' Preventive Visit The plan covers the one-time "Welcome to Medicare" preventive visit.
-The visit includes a review of your In Network health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if 0% coinsurance for each primary care physician's office visit needed.
-Benefit does not apply to your combined annual deductible Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your Out of Network appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.
-0% coinsurance for each primary care physician's office visit Note: Any lab or diagnostic procedures that are ordered are not covered under this benefit and you pay your Benefit does not apply to your combined annual deductible
+Services that are covered for you What you must pay when you get these services The plan covers the one-time "Welcome to Medicare" preventive visit.
+The visit includes a review of your health, as well as education and counseling about the preventive services you need (including certain screenings and shots), and referrals for other care if needed.
+"Welcome to Medicare" preventive visit.
+Important: We cover the "Welcome to Medicare" preventive visit only within the first 12 months you have Medicare Part B. When you make your appointment, let your doctor's office know you would like to schedule your "Welcome to Medicare" preventive visit.